vishnu350/rs-mainspring-winder/README.md

 # RS Winder Parts Description

 There are several parts to the RS mainspring winder:
 - **The housing barrel**.
-This part is the barrel that houses the mainspring and plunger, with a rising sun knurling pattern on the top.
+This part is the barrel that houses the mainspring and plunger, with a rising sun knurling pattern on the top for no reason.
 - **The winder base**.
 This part is responsible for winding the mainspring by latching onto it with the anchor.
 - **The plunger**.
 This part pushes the mainspring out of the housing barrel into the actual mainspring barrel.
 - **The anchor**.
 Fashion this part out of a stapler pin and insert into the hole on the winder beside the arbour ([instructions](https://github.com/vishnu350/rs-mainspring-winder/wiki/Creating-the-Arbor-Hook)).